marc-portier/jquery-letterjustify/README.md

 ####options.lineScaling = 0.60 (default) | your own 'double' value

 This option controls how lines are scaled: bigger values will give more whitespace between the lines.

+####options.widthScaling = 0.75 (default) | your own 'double' value

+This option controls how the width of the text is scaled to fit the width of the surounding box.
+Smaller values give more whitespace between the individual letters.

+####options.maxScaleRatio = 2 (default) | your own 'double' value

+This option sets a maximum to the scale-ratio applied to make the width of the text fit the width of the surounding box.

+####options.minScaleRatio = 0.5 (default) | your own 'double' value

+This option sets a minimum to the scale-ratio applied to make the width of the text fit the width of the surounding box.